maia-iyer/spire-demos/multiple-kind/README.md

 - kind (this tutorial was tested with podman and kind)
 - helm

+If running with podman, recommended 4096 memory i.e., `podman machine init -m 4096`

 ### Step 0.5: Create the Kind clusters

-For the purposes of this, we can name the clusters `server` and `client`:
+For this demo, we can name the clusters `server` and `client`:

 ```
 kind create cluster --name=server